Table of Contents

 Types of saws and their uses: Different Types of Power Saws

-In this section, we talked about electric hand saw types, electric wood saw types and added different electric saw images.
+In this section, we talked about electric hand saw types, and electric wood saw types and added different electric saw images.

 #1.
 A bandsaw (stationery):

-It is a power saw which is tall and floor standing.
+It is a power saw which is tall and floor-standing.
 There are pulleys attached to it above and below.
 The pulleys help to move the continuous band for cutting most materials.
 Fine teeth are also taken part in this job.

 These types of saws are perfect for cutting curves into the wood.
 As well as for cutting it can cut tubes and PVC.
 But it has a certain limit to depth.
 You can cut thinner boards using it by keeping it on its edge and ripping it using a fence.
 But you have to have patience.
 Otherwise, you can cause a hamper to the task.